MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-cicd.md

 - The pipeline considers everything as code.
 - The pipeline uses reusable components focused on composability.

-For more information about how the CI/CD pipelines convert and inject pipeline variables into Terraform modules, and then to Azure Key Vault and Azure Functions app settings, see [Pipelines to Terraform variable flow](variable-group-terraform-flow.md).
+For more information about how the Azure Pipelines CI/CD pipelines convert and inject pipeline variables into Terraform modules, and then to Azure Key Vault and Azure Functions app settings, see [Pipelines to Terraform variable flow](variable-group-terraform-flow.md).

 The following considerations relate to the preceding principles.